jacebenson/cedar/docs/docs/tutorial/chapter4/authentication.md

 - Authentication
 - Authorization

-Here is how Redwood uses these terms:
+Here is how Cedar uses these terms:

 - **Authentication** deals with determining whether someone is who they say they are, generally by "logging in" with an email and password, or a third party provider like Auth0.
 - **Authorization** is whether a user (who has usually already been authenticated) is allowed to do something they want to do.
 This generally involves some combination of roles and permission checking before allowing access to a URL or feature of your site.

 This section of the tutorial focuses on **Authentication** only.
-See [chapter 7 of the tutorial](../chapter7/rbac.md) to learn about Authorization in Redwood.
+See [chapter 7 of the tutorial](../chapter7/rbac.md) to learn about Authorization in Cedar.

 :::

 ## Auth Setup

-As you probably have guessed, Redwood has a couple of generators to get you going.
+As you probably have guessed, Cedar has a couple of generators to get you going.
 One installs the backend components needed for dbAuth, the other creates login, signup and forgot password pages.

 Run this setup command to get the internals of dbAuth added to our app: